frederic-perez/AmE-dictionary/data/dictionary.md

 __crank<sup>2</sup>__ _v_ :three::hammer: _Cranked the engine._
 __crappie__
 __crapshoot__
+__crash and burn__ _idiom_ To fail spectacularly. _Poor Chuck really crashed and burned when he made his presentation at the sales meeting._
 __crash course__
 __crash-land__ _v_ _A jet crash-landed in the city._
 __crass__ _adj_ :three::hammer: _Crass attitudes._